Tyrn/wei/the-insider-en.typ

 The  truck scurried around the yard, kicked  out the  gate and sprinted down the  slope.
-Awaken  servants rushed after it but, since everybody was afraid that  the robbers  could  start firing and  make some holes  in the lackeys' hides,  - they limited  their activities to the loud screams and  flashlight hustling.
+Awaken  servants rushed after it but, since everybody was afraid that  the robbers  could  start firing and  make some holes  in the lackeys' hides,---they limited  their activities to the loud screams and  flashlight hustling.

      The headman silently contemplated the stripped safe.
 "These robbers are